Justin Chou first joined the Commins firm in 2020, bringing considerable trial, litigation, and social justice experience to the firm.

 As a law student, Mr. Chou served as Co-Chair of the Board of Advocates and as Managing Editor of the California Annual Criminal Review.
 He was also selected to compete on the Berkeley Law Trial Team.
 In 2009, he published an article on the Sixth Amendment right to confrontation in the Berkeley Journal of Criminal Law.

 Mr. Chou first met Mr. Commins and Mr. Knudsen at the University of California Martial Arts Program, where he competed in black belt taekwondo competition as a member of the Cal Taekwondo Team.
-After graduation, he returned to serve as Team Manager, and he continues to practice martial arts to this day.
+After graduation, he returned to serve as Team Manager.
+He has since transitioned to Muay Thai and triathlon racing.
 His other interests include restoring and driving classic cars, and performing music: in years past, he was the frontman of a rock and roll cover band that played at Law Rocks San Francisco 2018 and 2019.